smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness_hddl.md

 - HDDL Daemon automatically brings up on the node with label 'hddl-zone=true'.

 The HDDL Daemon provides the backend service to manage VPUs and dispatch inference tasks to VPUs.
 OpenVINO™-based applications that utilizes HDDL hardware need to access the device node '/dev/ion' and domain socket under '/var/tmp' to communicate with the kernel and HDDL service.
-> **NOTE**
-> * *Due to kernel version or iommu incompatibility,the ion driver is not enabled.
-Then shared memory - '/dev/shm' will be used as fallback.
+> **NOTE** With the default kernel used by OpenNESS OEK, the ion driver will not enabled by OpenVINO™ toolkits, and the shared memory - '/dev/shm' will be used as fallback.
+More details refer to [installing_openvino_docker_linux](https://docs.openvinotoolkit.org/2020.2/_docs_install_guides_installing_openvino_docker_linux.html)

 ![HDDL-Block-Diagram](hddl-images/hddlservice.png)